 New custom shapes and designs may be added to the library.
 To do this, use the following method:

 - 1. Select the element or group of elements to be added to the custom shapes or designs library. - 2.
 Copy them and paste them into a new project. - 3.
 Center the design. - 4.
-With the elements selected, do one of the following: - a.
-Right-click and select "Save Custom Shape" from the context menu. - b.
-Click on the "Add Current" button on the left side of the custom shapes window. - 5.
-This will bring up the Save Custom Shape Dialog.6.
-Name the shape.7.
-Select either Custom Shape or Custom Day - 7.
-Select either Custom depending on the intended use and the amount of stitch information to be
+With the elements selected, do one of the following: - Right-click and select "Save Custom Shape" from the context menu. - Click on the "Add Current" button on the left side of the custom shapes window. - 5.
+This will bring up the Save Custom Shape Dialog. - 6.
+Name the shape. - 7.
+Select either Custom Shape or Custom Design depending on the intended use and the amount of stitch information to be stored. - 8.
+Select the category for the new shape. - 9.
+If a new category is desired, click in the category name dropdown/field and type the new name. - Click Add... to add the new Category - Avoid the category "Patterns" as that is used for pattern fills. - 10.
+Click OK. - 11.
+The new design/shape and possibly sub-category will now be available using the custom shape input tool.